core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The approach described in this specification should take into account the risk of compromise of group members.
 In particular, this document specifies that a key management scheme for secure revocation and renewal of Security Contexts and group keying material should be adopted.

-{{I-D.ietf-ace-key-groupcomm-oscore}} provides a simple rekying scheme for renewing Security Context in a group.
+{{I-D.ietf-ace-key-groupcomm-oscore}} provides a simple rekeying scheme for renewing the Security Context in a group.

 Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large-scale, groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.